Last updated June 5, 2023

 Page by page testing

-Video & audio accessibility guidance
+Video and audio accessibility guidance

-Live captioning & sign language interpreting
+Live captioning and sign language interpreting

-Post-production captions & transcripts for pre-recorded events
+Post-production captions and transcripts for pre-recorded events